Please contact SpinChem for technical support on products or applications, or if you have suggestions for improvements.

-Yes most likely.
-All heterogeneous reactions that are mass transfer limited will be faster due to the more efficient convective transport of reaction solution to and from the solid phase packed into SpinChem® RBR.
-Depending on the reaction this may result in shorter process time, higher yield or less reagent consumption.
+Yes, most likely.
+All heterogeneous reactions that are mass transfer limited will be faster.
+This is due to the more efficient convective transport of reaction solution to and from the solid phase packed into SpinChem® RBR.
+Depending on the reaction, this may result in a shorter process time, higher yield or decreased reagent consumption.

 Can I perform multistep reactions or one-pot synthesis with SpinChem® RBR?

 Yes, you can perform multistep reactions in sequence or in parallel.
 The SpinChem® RBR is equipped with several compartments which could hold different solid phases at the same time.
 Imagine using a catalyst and a scavenger simultaneously in a combined one-pot synthesis and cleaning process.

 Is it easy to include a SpinChem® RBR in my existing equipment?

 Yes, it is very easy.
 Just replace your traditional stirrer with a SpinChem® RBR and you are done.